pelchers/sponsator-vrttppd-render-v1/@docs/guides/auth-explainer-practical.md

 | **State Management** | Typically uses context API | Can use local state or context |
 | **URL Access** | Prevents direct URL access | Still handles direct URL access |

+In plain English:
+- **Router-Level Protection** is like having security guards at specific doorways.
+It's more organized but requires setting up a security system.
+- **Component Checks** is like having each room check IDs itself.
+It's simpler to set up but means writing similar code in many places.
+- Router protection is better when many pages need the same security rules.
+- Component checks are better when different pages need different security rules.
+- Both approaches prevent unauthorized access, just in different ways.

 ### When to Use Each Approach

 **Use Router-Level Protection When:**
-- You have many routes that need the same protection logic
+- You have many routes that need the same security logic
 - You want centralized authentication management
 - You're using a context-based auth system